| #atari | #controllers | #nfgcontrols | #videogames |

 Despite this, it’s very accurate, with a subtle tactile response and a very short throw.
 It feels comfortable for both left- and right-handed players, though both will need time to become acclimated to the crab-claw grip.
 It’s a great joystick for

 retro gaming Pac Man and other maze games like Dig Dug and Mr. Do, as it’s one of the very few sticks with which you can play at full speed and never feel like the stick is causing more failure than your own lack of skill.
-It sucks at tap-tap motions however, as required in games like Flip and Flop or Frogger: it’s too stiff.
+It sucks at tap-tap motions however, as required in games like Flip and Flop or Frogger: it’s too stiff, and the base is too small to create leverage.

 They should have called it the Atari Maze Game Stick.

-The second fire button uses the same connector pin as the first, but uses a resistor so the console can tell which is pressed.
-This is ignored on other Atari systems, and it responds like a one-button controller on the 2600, 800-series and the ST. It completely freaks out the MegaST however, which suffers all kinds of weird, intermittent keyboard failures.
+The second fire button uses the same connector pin as the first, but uses an inline resistor so the console can tell which is pressed.
+This is ignored on other Atari systems, and it responds like a one-button controller on the 2600, 800-series and the ST. It completely freaks out the MegaST and TT030 however, which suffer all kinds of weird, intermittent keyboard failures.

 It’s durable, you can bash the shit out of it and never worry.
 It’s light and, most of the time, comfortable.
-It’s not expensive, not rare, and with no encoder, very moddable.pinout
+It’s not expensive, not rare, and with no encoder, very moddable.